antchoo/Multithreaded-File-Compressor-C-/README.md

 # Features

-Huffman Compression / Decompression
+*Huffman Compression / Decompression

-Canonical Huffman codes for compact headers and deterministic output.
+  *Canonical Huffman codes for compact headers and deterministic output.

-Bit-accurate decoding — original data restored exactly.
+  *Bit-accurate decoding — original data restored exactly.

-Multithreading Support
+*Multithreading Support

-Files split into chunks that are compressed in parallel (threads.cpp).
+  *Files split into chunks that are compressed in parallel (threads.cpp).

-Merges bitstreams into one seamless output (no per-chunk padding).
+  *Merges bitstreams into one seamless output (no per-chunk padding).

-CRC32 Integrity Checking
+*CRC32 Integrity Checking

-CRC of the original data stored in the header and verified on decompression.
+  *CRC of the original data stored in the header and verified on decompression.

-Modular Design
+*Modular Design

-Each component is separated:
+  -Each component is separated:

-bitio.* – bit-level read/write
+    -bitio.* – bit-level read/write

-huff.* – canonical Huffman code logic
+    -huff.* – canonical Huffman code logic

-compress.* / decompress.* – main algorithms
+    -compress.* / decompress.* – main algorithms

-threads.* – optional multithreaded encoder
+    -threads.* – optional multithreaded encoder

-crc32.* – checksum utility
+    -crc32.* – checksum utility

-Cross-platform
+*Cross-platform

-Builds cleanly on Windows (MSYS2 / MinGW-w64) and Linux with make.
+  *Builds cleanly on Windows (MSYS2 / MinGW-w64) and Linux with make.

 # Project Structure